 Check File and Directory Existence

 How about checking if a certain file or path already exists?
-With pathlib
+With pathlib, it's simple!

 pythonp = Path('testfile.txt') print(p.exists())